BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The changes allow the Boring Gun to not be dead-weight against anything beyond point-blank range.
 The ideal shot is to land it right before an enemy's feet, but the critical hit damage bonus allows it to still have some use against airborne enemies.

-The Lob - No change.
+The Lob - No change other than a possible damage adjustment.

 Tiggs' Boom - Meteor damage increased to 10 times card damage, meteor radius set to 450.